TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 5/Mark 5.1.md

 ---

-And they came to the other side of the sea, into the country of the Gerasenes.
+They came to the other side of the sea, into the country of the Gadarenes.